 New FCA Regime Will Emphasize Individual Accountability

-This article by partner Rosemarie Paul and counsel Kirsten Lapham was published by Law360 on June 14, 2019.
+This article by partner Rosemarie Paul and former counsel Kirsten Lapham was published by Law360 on June 14, 2019.

 From Dec.
 9, 2019, all Financial Conduct Authority solo-regulated firms, as well as European Economic Area and third-country branches will be subject to the Senior Managers and Certification Regime which will replace the current FCA Approved Persons Regime.

 The SMCR has applied to banks, credit unions, building societies and dual-regulated investment businesses since March 2016 and in December will be extended to all remaining FC-authorized firms.
 It establishes a clear road map for enforcement action (potentially significant fines and other actions) against individuals through the introduction of increased administrative and regulatory requirements that firms are well advised to stay on top of.

 The main aim of the SMCR is to make individuals more accountable for their conduct and competence, and will require staff at all levels to take personal responsibility for their actions.
 Firms and staff will therefore need to clearly understand and demonstrate where responsibility lies under the new regime.
 Individual accountability has been an FCA focus for some time; it was notably referenced as a key focus for the FCA in its 2017 asset management market review and in its 2018/2019 business plan.
 The SMCR is a significant part of the FCA’s efforts to increase personal accountability in this sector.

 The regime forms a central part of U.K. regulators’ post-financial crisis drive to deter misconduct and while it has been somewhat overshadowed by events surrounding Brexit, SMCR will have a wide-ranging impact on the regulatory landscape, introducing changes relevant to all FCA-authorized financial services firms.

 Changes Introduced by the SMCR